dynamsoft-docs/web-twain-docs/info/api/WebTwain_IO.md

 The Dynamic Web TWAIN library will decode the downloaded data based on the `type` parameter ( `HTTPDownloadEx()` , `HTTPDownloadThroughPost()` ) or the extension of the file in the `path` parameter ( `HTTPDownload()` ).

 For security reasons, the method `HTTPDownloadDirectly()` can only download the specified file to a whitelisted location.
 In other words, the user needs to call the method [ShowFileDialog()](#showfiledialog) and then get a whitelisted location to use.
-Check out the example below.
+For security purposes, the following file extensions are not permitted to be downloaded via API: exe,app,sh,com,msi,dmg,rpm,pkg,deb,apk,aab,dll,cmd,bat,dylib,so.

 **Example**